-- 1 Push the drain hose as far as possible over the drain pipe connection. - 2 Tighten the metal clamp until the screw head is less than 4 mm from the metal clamp part. - 3 Check for water leaks (see "To check for water leaks" on page 12). - 4 Install the insulation piece (drain pipe). - 5 Wind the large sealing pad (= insulation) around the metal clamp and drain hose, and fix it with cable ties. - 6 Connect the drain piping to the drain hose.
+- 1 Push the drain hose as far as possible over the drain pipe connection. - 2 Tighten the metal clamp until the screw head is less than 4 mm from the metal clamp part. - 3 Check for water leaks (see "To check for water leaks" on page 14). - 4 Install the insulation piece (drain pipe). - 5 Wind the large sealing pad (= insulation) around the metal clamp and drain hose, and fix it with cable ties. - 6 Connect the drain piping to the drain hose

 - a Drain pipe connection (attached to the unit)

 - b Drain hose (accessory)

-- Metal clamp (accessory)
+- c Metal clamp (accessory)

-d Large sealing pad (accessory)
+- d Large sealing pad (accessory)

-- d Large sealing pad (accessory)e Insulation piece (drain pipe) (accessory)
+- e Insulation piece (drain pipe) (accessory)

 - f Drain piping (field supply)